The simple way to take personal responsibility

-I am part of the problem of people dodging personal responsibilities.
-As if other people were responsible for our conduct.
+Dodging our responsibilities might mean, making other people responsible for our conduct.
 Hiding behind grievances, governments or histories.
-One example would be wasting energy talking about poor school provision.
+Wasting energy talking about poor school provision.
 Rather than grieving its loss and focusing our energies on educating our own kids.
-In diagnosing this problem, I suggest 'we are self-creating or self-fashioning beings [and] in this sense we have full responsibility for what we make of our lives.'
+I suggest, we are self-creating beings.
+Who have responsibility for what we make of our lives.
 An existentialist philosophical stance (Guignon, 2021.)
-To me :
+So, as Oscar Wilde said,

-My emotions in writing this blog included both sadness and anger that we still struggle to take personal responsibility.
-This blog will detail ways to dodge, and to take, personal responsibility.
-We begin with two of my favourite dodges.
+My emotions in writing this blog included sadness and anger.
+That we still struggle to take personal responsibility.
+In response, this blog will detail ways to dodge, and take, our personal responsibility.
+We begin with two of my favourite dodges : holding an inaccurate view of myself and procrastination.

 Fairness vs loyalty

-Fairness and loyalty are well established moral values.
-However which of these values we give priority leads to different conclusions about what is our personal responsibility.
-As adults we can consciously decide which action is most responsible for us.
-Guided by our moral code and our emotions.
-Whilst accepting that our actions may be viewed by other people as a betrayal or as unfair.
+Fairness and loyalty are both well established moral values.
+Which of these values we give priority, leads to different conclusions, about what is our personal responsibility.
+As adults we must consciously decide which action we think is most responsible.
+Guided by both our moral code and emotions.
+Accepting that our actions may be experienced as a betrayal.

-'Betrayal is a terrible thing, but without betrayal there can be no development....In betraying someone (or something) one is protecting someone (or something) else.
-And that someone or something else may be – in fact is likely to be – of real value' (Phillips, 2012.)
+'Betrayal is a terrible thing, but without betrayal there can be no development....In betraying someone one is protecting someone else.
+And that someone else may be – in fact is likely to be – of real value... loyalty is a defence against becoming disillusioned.'
+(Phillips, 2012 & 2024)

 Here and now

-Taking more personal responsibility seems to involve responding to the challenges we face in the here and now.
-It can be irresponsible for us to indulge in congratulation, or condemnation, about the past or fantasising about the future.
-Distracting ourselves from taking responsibility in the present.
-Instead I needed to learn and move on.
-Identifying my unconscious patterns and implicit biases.
+This is another dodge of mine.
+I needed to learn and move on.
+Identifying my unconscious patterns and implicit biases (Ratliff, & Smith, 2021.)
 Making decisions after a reasonable information gathering process.
-In this way taking responsibility can be an opportunity to do something different going forward.
-That can become exciting instead of scary.
+In this way, taking responsibility becomes an opportunity to do something different.
+That can be exciting as well as scary.
 How then to summarise what taking personal responsibility involves?

-I have learnt that taking personal responsibility is a judgement.
+So if we are to take our personal responsibility.
+I suggest, we need to habitually sense, then decide, the way we want to be.
+Then act that way.
+This means taking personal responsibility involves judgement.
 A judgement we make and are accountable for.
 From this perspective life is a serious business.
-Our decisions are consequential for ourselves and other people.
+Our decisions will be consequential for ourselves and other people.
 Whatever we do cannot be undone.
-At the very least, we have to live with and answer to ourselves.
+At the very least, we have to live with and answer to, ourselves.
+Whatever we do.
 That may be hard enough.
-So if we are to take our personal responsibility.
-We need to habitually sense, then decide the way we want to be.
-Then act that way.
+This way of conscious living is not easy.
+Instead, as Auden (1927) suggests :

 'A solitude ten thousand fathoms deep